 - Postdocs include only those individuals whose official titles include postdoctoral.
 It does not include postdoctoral staff members such as Research Associates and Research Specialists.

 - Yes, you may still attend the conference if you miss the advanced registration deadline; however, the registration fee will be higher.
-Everyone who registers on site the day of the conference must pay the $60 registration fee.
+Everyone who registers after the deadline must pay $30.

 - You may receive a refund of your full registration fee until 30 days prior to the conference.
 After May 11, 2021, no refunds will be given.